"Music is a Happening Thing" says Dave Gladkowski, who has been teaching at the NJ School of Music since 1984.

 Dave makes no claims of knowing everything and will be a student of life and the guitar forever."When one ceases to be a student, one ceases to learn" (David Gladkowski) So If you're interested in learning how to play guitar or other fretted instruments, come to the New Jersey School of Music and request Davey Glad Neversad to be your instructor.

-Dave Teaches: Guitar, Bass, 4 String Banjo and Mandolin.
+Dave Teaches: Guitar Lessons, Bass Lessons, 4 String Banjo Lessons and Mandolin Lessons.

 Lessons with Dave are available Monday through Thursday at the NJ School of Music in Medford.